tristanlatr/WPWatcher/README.md

                 "--random-user-agent",
                 "--disable-tls-checks" ]

-# Whether to send emails
+# Whether to send emails for alerting of the WPScan result (ALERT or other)
 # If missing, default to No
 send_email_report=No

 # Whether to send warnings.
-# If not, will not send WARNING notifications and will not include warnings in ALERT reports
+# Will send WARNING notifications and will include warnings in ALERT reports
 # If missing, default to Yes
 send_warnings=Yes

 # Wheter to include Informations in the reports
-# Reports will be sent every time
+# Will send INFO notifications if no warnings or alerts are found
 # If missing, default to No
 send_infos=No

-# Will send emails even if wpscan exited with non zero status code
+# Will send ERROR notifications if wpscan exited with non zero status code
 # If missing, default to No
 send_errors=No